ppy/osu-wiki/wiki/People/The_Team/Beatmap_Nominators/Rules/en.md

 Each mode has its own required minimum for monthly activity.

-- osu!, osu!taiko, osu!catch: minimum average equal to 3 nominations per month.
+- osu!, osu!taiko, osu!catch: equivalent of 3 nominations.
-- osu!mania: minimum average equal to 2 nominations per month.
+- osu!mania: equivalent of 2 nominations.
-- Hybrid: minimum average equal to 3 nominations per month, with at least 1 nomination per proficient gamemode.
+- Hybrid: equivalent of 3 nominations, with at least 1 per proficient gamemode.

 ## Nomination